LGBTQ rights in Texas: Transgender people in the performing arts

 A bill which, if passed, will widen the definition of "sexually oriented businesses" (SOBs) was prefiled in the Texas legislature in November 2022.
 The intent of HB 643, according to the filing member Rep. Jared Patterson, is to criminalize allowing minors to attend drag shows, but the new, broader definitions of "sexually oriented businesses" contained in the bill will capture a range of public performances other than "drag shows".
 They will also restrict access to any entertainment where, either, transgender persons perform in any role, or cisgender persons depict characters of diverse or ambiguous genders, such as occurs in many traditional theatrical productions.
 This is because the bill covers any performance where a performer uses "clothing, makeup, or other physical markers" to "exhibit a gender" at variance from the one assigned to them at birth and also "sings, lip syncs, dances, or otherwise performs" in front of an audience.
 As currently defined, SOBs are businesses where anyone performs nude, as in, for example, "strip shows".

+Education

+In June 2025, Governor Abbott signed into law the Texas Parents' Bill of Rights, barring school employees from teaching or discussing anything related to race gender identity or sexual orientation; banning LGBT-related student orgs; implementing mandatory deadnaming and misgendering for trans students; and giving parents broad authority over their child's activities at school.